 InTown Manchester has a full-time beautification staff called The Clean Team.
 If you see graffiti downtown or an area that needs some TLC, shoot them an email: email@example.com or give them a call at 603-645-6285.

 A variety of effective graffiti removal products for different surfaces are available at local hardware and paint stores.

-Here are some general suggestions, but read the manufacturer's instructions carefully since some products can be toxic.
+Here are some general suggestions, but be sure to read the manufacturer's instructions carefully as some products can be toxic.
 Newer products are biodegradable and less toxic.

 - Painted Surfaces (wood, concrete, stucco, etc.): Apply a stain-killing primer or pigmented shellac.
 This will keep the graffiti from bleeding through fresh paint.
 Repaint surface with a color that closely matches the original surface.

 - Unpainted surfaces (brick, cement, stone etc): Use extra-strength paint remover or graffiti remover.
 Apply with a wire brush, allow to set, rinse with water.